He Is Jewish, But Being Santa Is His Calling

 Rosenthal has traveled the world for Santa events and has participated in television commercials, parades, trade shows, tree lightings and parties.
 He even runs a school for aspiring Santas.
 In a recent interview with StoryCorps, he sits down with his old friend and mentee Adam Roseman to talk about how he discovered his unexpected calling.

 "I was always that guy who was out in left field, it's just the way I was," Rosenthal tells Roseman.
 "Everybody felt that way.
-My Dad, God bless him, loved that part of me."
+My dad, God bless him, loved that part of me."

 He says he became an "official Santa" after his parents died just two weeks apart in the fall of 2011.